 After completing this tutorial, follow these steps to remove the following resources to prevent unwanted charges incurring on your account:

-Delete the Service: This step will deallocate the Cloud Load Balancer created for your
+- Delete the Service: This step will deallocate the Cloud Load Balancer

 kubectl delete service wordpress